 AASB134(16A)(j) AASB7(25) AASB7(29)(a) The group also has a number of financial instruments which are not measured at fair value in the statement of financial position.
-For the majority of these instruments, the fair values are not materially different to their carrying amounts, since the interest receivable/payable is either close to current market rates or the instruments are short-term in nature.
-Significant differences were identified for the following instruments at 30 June 2023:
+For the majority of these instruments, the fair values are not materially different to their carrying amounts, since their floating interest rate is either close to current market level or the instruments are short-term in nature.
+Significant differences were identified for the following instruments at 30 June 2024: